B.Tech (film): Production

-B. Tech is the feature directorial debut of advertisement filmmaker Mridul Nair.
-Produced by Maqtro Pictures, after their successful movies like C/o Sairabanu & Sunday Holiday According to Nair, the film is inspired by several real incidents and the story has been in his mind since eight years.
+B. Tech is the feature directorial debut of advertisement filmmaker Mridul Nair, and is produced by MAQTRO Motion Pictures, after their successful movies like C/o Sairabanu & Sunday Holiday According to Mridul Nair, the film is inspired by several real incidents and the story has been in his mind for eight years.
 The film was extensively shot in Bangalore.
+Some of the college scenes were shot at MET's School of Engineering, Mala, Thrissur.
+The film went on to run for 100 days in theatres.